g-omarsdottir/hangman/README.md

 Each guess triggers immediate and informative user feedback and updates the display of the game status accordingly.

-**Informative User Feedback:** the guessed letter is displayed and whether the guess is correct or incorrect.
+**Informative User Feedback:** The guessed letter is displayed and whether the guess is correct or incorrect.

 **Visual Clarity:** A decorative colored line visually separates this feedback from the game status for improved user experience.
 This allows the user to concentrate on the word puzzle while making the feedback easy to spot.